nassimesi/MemorisationApp/README.md

 # MemorisationApp
-Inspired from anki I create an app that have such more custom
+Inspired from anki I create an app that have such more customizations